CassRai/CassRai/README.md

 ### :woman_technologist: About Me :

-I am a Computer Science grad from the University of Leicester
+I am currently a Master's student studying Scientific Computing and Data Analysis (Computer Vision and Robotics) at Durham University.

+Facts about me:

 - 🤖 I am interested in Artificial Intelligence and Robotics.
 - 💊 I love learning about the microbiome and other medical/healthcare topics